Masmiseim36/nxpSDK/boards/evkmimxrt1064/driver_examples/flexio/i2s/edma_transfer/readme.txt

 ========
 The flexio_i2s_EDMA example shows how to use flexio_i2s driver with EDMA:

-In this example, flexio acts as I2S module to record data from line-in line and playbacks the recorded data at the same time using EDMA.
+In this example, flexio acts as I2S module to record data from codec line and playbacks the recorded data at the same time using EDMA.

 Toolchain supported
 ===================
-- IAR embedded Workbench  8.40.2
+- IAR embedded Workbench  8.50.1
-- Keil MDK  5.29
+- Keil MDK  5.30
-- GCC ARM Embedded  8.3.1
+- GCC ARM Embedded  9.2.1
-- MCUXpresso  11.1.0
+- MCUXpresso  11.2.0

 Hardware requirements
 =====================